 Understanding Professional Firms in Oman

 A professional firm in Oman is a business that provides specialized services based on expertise rather than commercial trade activities.
 This includes professions such as legal services, consulting, auditing, architecture, engineering, and healthcare.
-Unlike commercial companies, professional firms typically do not require a local Omani partner with a majority share, making them an attractive option for expatriate entrepreneurs.
+When establishing a professional firm setup, unlike commercial companies, professional firms typically do not require a local Omani partner with a majority share, making them an attractive option for expatriate entrepreneurs.
+This regulatory flexibility has particularly benefited consulting firms in Oman, allowing international consultants to establish wholly-owned practices and serve the growing demand for specialized advisory services across various industries.

 Benefits of Establishing a Professional Firm in Oman